Drivent-Group19/Projetao-Drivent-FRONT/README.md

 ## About

-Driven.t is a web browser application with which you can manage every single aspect of your event.
+Driven.t is a web browser application  which you can register and choose an event and its details

 ## How to run for development